Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/layered-architecture.md

 - Or a message bus can be used to orchestrate communication between the program’s different functions.

 Finally, this layer also includes integration with the various external information providers,
-Needed to implement the program’s functionality:
+Needed to implement the program’s functionality,

-APIs provided by external systems,
-Or cloud vendors’ managed services,
+Like APIs provided by external systems or cloud vendors’ managed services.
-Such as language translation, stock market data, and audio transcription.
+Such as:

+- Language translation
+- Stock market data
+- And audio transcription

 ## Communication Between Layers

-The layers are integrated in a top-down communication model:
+The layers are integrated in a top-down communication model.
 Each layer can hold a dependency only on the layer directly beneath it.

 This enforces decoupling of implementation concerns and reduces the knowledge shared between the layers.